Non-Toxic Cleaning? Say Less. Here’s How to Refresh Your Space Without the Crap

 • For stinky drains, pour some warm vinegar down and let sit for 30 minutes before flushing with hot water.
 You can also run citrus peels through the garbage disposal.

 • This is an optional add-on from Branch Basics, but I HIGHLY recommend their "oxygen boost" powder for deep cleaning tough spots.
-It's a non-toxic powder you can sprinkle wherever - let it sit in sinks, use on showers, rub into carpet stains, etc. This magical cleaner supercharges your cleaning power.
+It's a non-toxic powder you can sprinkle wherever, let it sit in sinks, use on showers, rub into carpet stains, etc. This magical cleaner supercharges your cleaning power.

 Lessons LEarned

 Remember, transitioning to a non-toxic lifestyle is a gradual process and every small step counts.
 Celebrate your progress, experiment with different natural ingredients, and find the best solutions for your household.
-With creativity and a commitment to a healthier lifestyle, you can create a truly refreshing and rejuvenating home environment.
+Sign up for my free monthly newsletter!

 FAQs